-In 2014, 1HeckOfAGuy.com (Cohencentric’s predecessor) joined with LeonardCohenForum and Speaking Cohen in a campaign to commemorate Leonard Cohen’s 80th birthday by gathering funds for a bench on Hydra, Greece (see Fans Celebrating Leonard Cohen’s 80th Birthday – Pledges For Bench On Hydra).
-At that time, the 1HeckOfAGuy.com post pointed out that
+In 2014, 1HeckOfAGuy.com (Cohencentric’s predecessor) joined with LeonardCohenForum and Speaking Cohen in a campaign to commemorate Leonard Cohen’s 80th birthday by gathering funds for a bench on Hydra, the Greek island that was home to Leonard (and Marianne) for most of the 1960s (see Fans Celebrating Leonard Cohen’s 80th Birthday – Pledges For Bench On Hydra).
+At that time, the pertinent 1HeckOfAGuy.com post pointed out that

 An appropriate site has been selected and architectural plans drawn up.
 Now, the fundraising has begun.